thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 ## TODO
 *More or less by order of urgency*
-* find a way to load fasttext only once, probably using another file with a class that contains metadata and is loaded only once
 * always compare to relative overdueness
 * check that docstrings are up to date